-- Immunofluorescence staining and imaging should be performed prior to the Visium CytAssist Spatial Gene Expression for FFPE workflow and is only required if alignment of specific protein staining with gene expression is desired. - Consult the Deparaffinization, Decrosslinking, IF Staining & Imaging Visium Spatial for FFPE Demonstrated Protocol (Document CG000519) for the full staining protocol, inclusion of autofluorescence quenching, and information on antibody optimization.
+- Immunofluorescence staining and imaging should be performed before the Visium CytAssist workflow and is only required if alignment of specific protein staining with gene expression is desired. - Consult the IF staining Demonstrated Protocols listed in the References section for the full staining protocol, inclusion of autofluorescence quenching, and information on antibody optimization.